niasafaa/florapro/README.md

 }
 ```

-[clean_batch_manifest.py](https://github.com/niasafaa/florapro/blob/master/data/scripts/clean_batch_manifest.py) reads the report JSON file and checks that the sample type is from the gut (not skin or mouth) and creates batched output pickle files which contain the essential data for downloading each record in the form of the sample_accession, run_accession, fastq_ftp, xml_ftp.
+The script [clean_batch_manifest.py](https://github.com/niasafaa/florapro/blob/master/data/scripts/clean_batch_manifest.py) reads the report JSON file and checks that the sample type is from the gut (not skin or mouth) and creates batched output pickle files which contain the essential data for downloading each record in the form of the sample_accession, run_accession, fastq_ftp, xml_ftp.
 I've also added options which allow for max rows of data and batch sizes to be set.

 Example Output: